-Caution: If a recipient has a CI22M cochlear implant without removable magnet, MRI is contraindicated.
+$\mbox{Caution:}$ If one or more of the implants is a CI22M cochlear implant without a removable magnet, MRI is contraindicated.

 Patient counselling

 Patient positioning

 For safety and comfort, the patient should be in a supine position, lying flat on back with face upward, prior to entering the MRI bore.